 This refreshes the IP repositories specified in Project Settings > IP > IP Repositories (you can do this manually if you wish)

-‘report_ip_status -name ip_status_1’ This generates an IP report, showing whether or not the IP in your design are up to date

-This command should report that lab0_ip_0 has a “Major Version Change” (can also be minor, depending on the version number you selected)
+‘report_ip_status -name ip_status_1’ This generates an IP report which shows whether or not the IP in your design are up to date.
+You should see that lab0_ip_0 has a “Major Version Change” as shown in Figure 5-7.